Miranda Hart: Television

 She appeared as guest host of Have I Got News for You in October 2009, December 2010 and again in December 2011.
 On 27 December, she was a team member on Big Fat Quiz 2011, a quiz about the events of that year presented by Jimmy Carr, appearing alongside David Walliams (team blue).
 As a fan of the series, Hart has also appeared twice on Strictly Come Dancing: It Takes Two.
 On Boxing Day 2011, she appeared in an episode of Bear Grylls' Wild Weekend.
 She also scaled down one of the Alps with Bear Grylls in a show with him in March 2013.
-She has appeared on the Graham Norton Show 7 times, on 10 May and 3 December in 2010, 29 April 2011, 19 October 2012, 20 December 2013, 24 October 2014 and 8 May 2015.
+She has appeared on the Graham Norton Show 8 times, on 10 May and 3 December in 2010, 29 April 2011, 19 October 2012, 20 December 2013, 24 October 2014, 8 May 2015, and 11 October 2024.
 In January 2013, Hart appeared on Room 101 along with Reggie Yates and John Craven.

 In 2012, Hart began to appear in the BBC One drama Call the Midwife, playing the character of "Camilla 'Chummy' Fortescue-Cholmondeley-Browne".

 As part of the 60-year Diamond Jubilee celebrations, Hart co-presented a number of segments at the Diamond Jubilee Concert in 2012.
 In 2013, Hart presented a one-off interview show with her hero Bruce Forsyth entitled When Miranda Met Bruce.

-In December 2013, Hart appeared in David Walliams' film adaptation of his book Gangsta Granny.
-She played Linda, Ben's mother.
-Also in December 2013, she was lined up to star in To Love, Honour and Betray (Till Divorce Do Us Part), the TV version of Kathy Lette's novel.
+In December 2013, Hart played Ben's mother Linda in David Walliams's TV film adaptation of his book Gangsta Granny.
+Also in December 2013, she was lined up to star in To Love, Honour and Betray (Till Divorce Do Us Part), the television version of Kathy Lette's novel.

 In December 2017, Hart took part in Celebrity Send To All in the third series of Michael McIntyre's Big Show.

 In 2017, it was reported that her sitcom Miranda may return for a fourth series, and was said to be in the conception stage.
-However, in early 2018, Hart denied the rumours were true, stating that while she had "thought about" it, "that's all."
+However, in early 2018, Hart denied the rumours were true, stating that she had "thought about" it, "that's all."

 A 10th anniversary special of Miranda, filmed at the London Palladium in 2019 and described by Hart as "a party (not a new episode)", aired on BBC One on 1 January 2020.